Boavizta/cloud-scanner/README.md

 - supported regions (EU and US only for the time being)
 - unsupported instance types returns zero for their impacts.
 - we do not provide (yet) error margins https://github.com/Boavizta/boaviztapi/issues/147
-- The manufacturing impacts are not amortized (i.e. value returned for manuffacturiing imacts does not consider usage duration).
+- The manufacturing impacts are not amortized (i.e. values returned for manufacturing impacts do not consider usage duration).

 This is work in progress, and development version may already implement theses functionalities.
 So have a look at the [changelog](https://github.com/Boavizta/cloud-scanner/blob/main/CHANGELOG.md) and [Issues · Boavizta/cloud-scanner](https://github.com/Boavizta/cloud-scanner/issues) on this repository or check the content of the `dev` branch.